ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/2_04_API_AIRDROP_EXECUTE.md

 | _data_     | object | (optional) data object describing result if successful   |
 | _err_      | object | (optional) describing error if not successful |

 On calling `/airdrops` the `data.result_type` is a string "airdrop" and the key `data.airdrop` is an object containing the attributes of the airdrop.
-The 'id' in this object can be used to check the airdrop status using the RETRIEVE AN AIRDROP API endpoint.
+The 'id' in this object can be used to check the airdrop status using the [<u>retrieve an airdrop</u>](/docs/api_airdrop_retrieve.html) API endpoint.

 ### Example Success Response